raspi/scrapy-intel-ark/README.md

     scrapy crawl cpuspecs

-Everything is downloaded to `./items/cpuspecs` directory in JSON format.
+Everything is downloaded to `items/cpuspecs` directory in JSON format.
 Each CPU is in it's own socket directory.

 ### Notes
+* 30 day cache is used in `settings.py`
 * Some product information pages do **not** contain CPU product ID (**Q6600**), so they are skipped
 * Some product information pages do **not** contain socket information, so they are skipped